 Approval & Overview

 On August 4, 2022, the Board of County Commissioners (BOCC) held a public meeting to review Docket DC-22-0003.
 The Commissioners voted (3-0) to approve Docket DC-22-0003: Marshall Fire Recovery Accessory Dwelling Text Amendment.
+View the adopted Land Use Code text amendments or Resolution 2022-062.

-The is Land Use Code change broadens the allowances for Accessory Dwellings to include a Disaster Recovery Unit.
+This Land Use Code change broadens the allowances for Accessory Dwellings to include a Disaster Recovery Unit.
 The provisions adopted by the BOCC allow Disaster Recovery Units up to 900 square feet in size to be approved through an expedited review.
 They can be built as standalone structures or incorporated into other structures.
 Short-term and vacation rentals are not allowed in these Accessory Dwellings.
-Staff is working update the Land Use Code with the approved changes.
+Staff is working to update the Land Use Code with the approved changes.
 Read more…

 The Boulder County Land Use Code applies to the unincorporated portions of Boulder County, not in incorporated cities and towns.